Arch Manning: 2025 season

 Manning was named the starting quarterback for the preseason #1 Texas Longhorns heading into the 2025 season.
 In the first game against the defending national champion #3 Ohio State Buckeyes, Manning struggled as he completed 17 of 30 passes for 170 yards, a touchdown, and an interception as the Longhorns lost 14–7 on the road.
 In the Week 4 win against Sam Houston, Manning completed 18 of 21 passes for 309 yards, three passing touchdowns, and two rushing touchdowns, becoming the fourth Texas quarterback with at least two rushing touchdowns and two passing touchdowns in a game.
 In Week 9 against Mississippi State, Manning completed 29 of 46 passes for 346 yards, three passing touchdowns, and one rushing touchdown.
 For his performance, he was named one of eight Manning Award "Stars of the Week".
 In Week 10 against Vanderbilt, Manning completed 25 of 33 passes for 328 yards and three passing touchdowns, earning him SEC Offensive Player of the Week, Manning Award "Stars of the Week", and Davey O'Brien Award's Great 8.
+On November 22 against the Arkansas Razorbacks, Manning became the first player in program history to record a passing, receiving, and rushing touchdown in the same game, scoring six total times and logging 389 passing yards.

+2026 season

+Manning is currently the starting quarterback for the 2026 season where Texas is currently ranked #1.
+Manning led the team to a massive win against Texas State University where they won 59–7.
+Manning also led the team to a win against Ohio State, being down in the beginning of the fourth quarter by 20 points, and ending the game a 24–23 win.